Berry-More/seiscomp-manager/README.md

 # SeiscompML

 Our laboratory work with 'SSD' format of storing information about seismological events.
 This format consists information about determined earthquake parameters `#EARTHQUAKE`, information about detected amplitudes of S waves `#AMPLITUDE` and information about arrival times of P and S waves `#ARRIVAL`.

-There is 'SSD' example below
+There is information from 'SSD' file below:

 ```
 #SSDREPORT=20210807152934.ssd